Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-uwp.md

 The AuthenticationHelper.cs file contains all of the authentication code, along with additional logic that stores user information and forces authentication only when the user has disconnected from the app.

-The ``GetTokenHelperAsync`` method defined in this file runs when the user authenticates and subsequently every time the app makes a call to the Office 365 unified API.
+The ``GetTokenHelperAsync`` method defined in this file runs when the user authenticates and subsequently every time the app makes a call to Microsoft Graph.
 Its first task is to find an Azure AD account provider:

 ```c#
            aadAccountProvider = await WebAuthenticationCoreManager.FindAccountProviderAsync("https://login.microsoft.com", authority);